 - Dr Sam Spiegel

-- Senior Lecturer in International Development and Director of Research, Centre of African Studies
+- Senior Lecturer in International Development

 - B.02 19 George Square Edinburgh UK EH8 9LD